Big news in the CMA world — the CMA exam is changing as of January 1, 2020.

 With all the new Learning Outcome Statements, it may seem a bit overwhelming, but there is good news.

 Key components of the CMA exam will NOT be changing at all.
-For example, the cma exam format, fees, eligibility and registration will all remain the same.
-The passing score will also remain the same, so essentially the structure of the exam will not be impacted, just the content.
+For example, the CMA exam difficulty, fees, and registration will remain the same.
+The passing score will be the same, so essentially the structure of the exam will not be impacted, just the content.

 Take the Exam Before the Changes